Rwandan Civil War: Arusha Accords and rise of Hutu Power, 1993–1994

 The RPF cease-fire was followed by two days of negotiations in the Ugandan capital Kampala, attended by RPF leader Paul Kagame, and involving President Museveni and representatives of European nations.
 The Europeans insisted that RPF forces withdraw to the zone they had held before the February offensive.
 Kagame responded that he would agree to this only if the Rwandan army were forbidden from re-entering the newly conquered territory.
 Following a threat by Kagame to resume fighting and potentially take even more territory, the two sides reached a compromise deal.
 This entailed the RPF withdrawing to its pre-February territory, but also mandated the setting up of a demilitarised zone between the RPF area and the rest of the country.
 The deal was significant because it marked a formal concession by Habyarimana's regime of the northern zone to the rebels, recognising the RPF hold on that territory.
 There were many within the RPF senior command who felt Kagame had ceded too much, because the deal meant not only withdrawal to the pre-February boundaries, but also a promise not to encroach on the demilitarised zone.
 This therefore ended RPF ambitions of capturing more territory.
 Kagame used the authority he had accumulated through his successful leadership of the RPF to override these concerns, and the parties returned once more to the negotiating table in Arusha.

 Despite the agreement and ongoing negotiations President Habyarimana, supported by the French Government, spent the subsequent months forging a "common front" against the RPF.
 This included members of his own party and the CDR and also factions from each of the other opposition parties in the power-sharing coalition.
 At the same time other members of the same parties issued a statement, in conjunction with the RPF, in which they condemned French involvement in the country and called for the Arusha process to be respected in full.
 The hardline factions within the parties became known as Hutu Power, a movement which transcended party politics.
 Apart from the CDR there was no party that was exclusively part of the Power movement.
-Instead almost every party was split into "moderate" and "Power" wings, with members of both camps claiming to represent the legitimate leadership of that party.
+All major parties, save the Social Democrats, had "moderate" and "Power" wings, with members of both camps claiming to represent the legitimate leadership of that party.
 Even the ruling party contained a Power wing, consisting of those who opposed Habyarimana's intention to sign a peace deal.
-Several radical youth militia groups emerged, attached to the Power wings of the parties; these included the Interahamwe, which was attached to the ruling party, and the CDR's Impuzamugambi.
+Several radical youth militia groups emerged, attached to the Power wings of the parties; these included the Interahamwe, which was attached to the MRND, and the CDR's Impuzamugambi.
 The youth militia began actively carrying out massacres across the country.
 The army trained the militias, sometimes in conjunction with the French, who were unaware the training they provided was being used to perpetrate the mass killings.